 Pressure Cooker Instructions;

-Heat the water or oil in the pressure cooker using the saute setting, add the cumin, fennel and black mustard seeds and stir for 5-10 seconds.
+Heat the water in the pressure cooker using the saute setting, add the cumin, fennel and black mustard seeds and stir for 5-10 seconds.
 Stir in the ginger, garlic and onions, stirring frequently cook for 1-2 minutes.
 Add carrots, boiling water, split peas and curry powder.
 Give it a good stir making sure to scrape the bottom of the pan to remove any onions and seasoning that might be stuck.

 Lock the lid in place.
 Cook for 6 minutes on high pressure.
 For a hearty texture use the quick release for a smoother texture let the pressure come down naturally.
 Add salt or fresh lemon juice if desired.
 Garnish with fresh cilantro – optional.